 Honors Community (Donovan Hall): The Honors Program offers outstanding students the opportunity to maximize intellectual growth and experience personal enrichment.
 Students meet regularly with the program’s directors and faculty, creating a stimulating environment of thought, research and scholarly discourse.
 Students are able to participate in this community only through acceptance to the Honors program.
 This program has a “live together” requirement, and students will be able to select a room via the Housing Portal.

-Ozanam Scholars Community (St. Vincent Hall in Queens and Arlo Road in Staten Island): The Ozanam Scholars program provides a select group of scholars with an innovative learning experience through academics and research, Vincentian service, and global citizenship.
+Ozanam Scholars Community (Donovan Hall): The Ozanam Scholars program provides a select group of scholars with an innovative learning experience through academics and research, Vincentian service, and global citizenship.
 Students are able to participate in this community only through acceptance to the Ozanam scholars program.
 This program has a “live together” requirement, and students will be able to select a room via the Housing Portal.

-Catholic Scholars Community (St. Vincent Hall and Arlo Road in Staten Island): The Catholic Scholars program, provides students with the opportunity to be a part of a multi-disciplinary community of Catholic Leaders who join professors and Campus Ministers in monthly meetings, lectures, courses and prayer experiences that integrate faith, reason and service.
+Catholic Scholars Community (Donovan Hall): The Catholic Scholars program, provides students with the opportunity to be a part of a multi-disciplinary community of Catholic Leaders who join professors and Campus Ministers in monthly meetings, lectures, courses and prayer experiences that integrate faith, reason and service.
 Students are able to participate in this community only through acceptance to the Catholic Scholars program.
 This program has a “live together” requirement, and students will be able to select a room via the Housing Portal